Last Updated on October 15, 2020 by Inspire Malibu

 In 2017, the Center for Healthy Minds at the University of Wisconsin, Madison, introduced the Kindness Curriculum, which is geared toward preschoolers.
 Thousands of educators and parents have since taken advantage of the program.

 This type of education is part of a broader focus on emotional intelligence.
-Advocates believe that teaching cooperative emotional skills actually improves children’s ability to learn and succeed.
+Advocates believe that teaching cooperative emotional skills actually improve children’s ability to learn and succeed.

-What’s more is that children who learn how to be kind grow into compassionate and caring adults.
+What’s more, children who learn to be kind grow into compassionate and caring adults.

 Positive Feedback Loop